Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## Mezzi effect visualization

 The mezzi effect is a relativistic observational effect that causes galaxies to appear compressed.
-This effect makes distant stars appear closer to the center than they truly are, leading us to miscalculate their expected orbital speeds.
+This effect makes distant stars appear closer to the center than they truly are, which distorts the perceived distances and leads us to miscalculate their orbital speeds.
 By accounting for this distortion, the Newtonian model results align with observed flat rotation curves.

 <div class="responsive-iframe">